São Paulo Revolt of 1924: Interior of São Paulo

 87 municipalities in São Paulo had a record of revolt, and another 32 had demonstrations of support.
 Of the municipalities with revolt, in 21 it started with the initiative of civilians.
 Local political elites belonged to the Republican Party of São Paulo and tended to support the government, to the point of organizing patriotic battalions to fight the revolt.
 But the municipalities were very dependent on central power, which left them helpless.
-The opportunity was great for local dissidents, many of whom joined the revolutionaries.
-The mayors and delegates of 35 municipalities joined the revolt or were replaced by "governors" appointed by the rebels.
+The opportunity was great for local dissidents.
+The mayors and police officers of 35 municipalities joined the revolt or were replaced by "governors" appointed by the rebels.

 On 9 July, the rebels already controlled Itu, Jundiaí, Rio Claro and Campinas; the first three municipalities were dominated by local army units when they joined the revolt.
 By itself, Campinas already had great value as a railway junction and economic base.
 Alderman Álvaro Ribeiro, head of the municipal opposition, was appointed governor of the city and given authority to intervene in others.